salesforce/botsim/docs/tutorials.rst

 - For ``DialogFlow CX``, the required fields include ``location_id``, ``agent_id``, ``project_id`` and ``cx_credential``.
 They can be obtained from users' Google Cloud Platform console.
 The ``cx_credential`` is the local path to the Google API token.

-Given a new test (test_id), the configuration file can be set by the command below:
+Given a new test (test_id), the configuration file can be customised from the template configuration by the command below:

 .. code-block:: bash